RishitSaxena55/image-compression-project/README.md

 ## 📌 Overview

 This project demonstrates how **KMeans clustering** can be used for **image compression** by reducing the number of colors in an image.
-The chosen image is of a vibrant **Kingfisher bird**, which is clustered in RGB space to produce compressed versions of the image using fewer colors (e.g., 4, 8, 16, 32).
+The chosen image is of a vibrant **Kingfisher bird**, which is clustered in RGB space to produce compressed versions of the image using fewer colors (K = 16, 10, 6, 3).

 ---